onzfonz/comp227/src/content/3/en/part3a.md

 ### WebStorm REST client

-While Postman has become fairly popular due to all of it's options, in our case we can also use WebStorm's REST client instead of Postman.
+While Postman has become fairly popular due to all of its options, in our case we will just use **WebStorm's REST client instead of Postman**.

-To use the rest client, right-click on the project and select ***New->HTTP Request***.
+To use the rest client, right-click on the *backend-reading* folder and select ***New->HTTP Request***.
 Give it the name `all_tasks` and then you'll see a file named ***all_tasks.http***.
 We'll use that file to define a request that fetches all tasks.

 ![get all tasks rest file with get request on tasks](../../images/3/12ea.png)

-By clicking the highlighted play button, the REST client will execute the HTTP request and the response from the server is opened in the editor.
+By clicking the highlighted play button, the REST client will execute the HTTP request and the response from the server is opened in the ***Services*** pane.

 ![response from WebStorm from get request](../../images/3/13ea.png)